 How do you meal prep?
 I love looking at gorgeous meal prep setups on Instagram, with perfectly portioned, identical dishes all lined up!
-Since I have a family of four, my meal prep looks a little different:
+Since I have a family of four, I do meal prep a little differently.

-I prep like a restaurant, getting everything washed, chopped, and organized so each ingredient can be added to recipes throughout the week—instantly!
+- I prep like a restaurant: All the food gets washed, chopped, and organized so each ingredient can be added to recipes throughout the week—instantly!

 [Affiliate links in this post are for your convenience and offer free shipping with Amazon Prime.
 Get a free 30-day trial of Amazon Prime!]

-The beauty of meal prepping is that you make a huge mess in the kitchen fewer times each week.
-For the meal prep here, I organized the order I prepped each item so I only had to dirty 1 knife and 1 cutting board, and I only had to wash my food processor bowl once!
+- The beauty of meal prepping is that you make a huge mess in the kitchen fewer times each week.
+For the meal prep here, I organized the order I prepped each item so I only had to dirty one knife and one cutting board, and I only had to wash my food processor bowl once!

 30 Minute Meal Prep 1: Grilled Chicken Salad